Saint-Pompont

 Balloon flights

-Dawn and dusk flights over the Dordogne valley — the castles, the river, the limestone cliffs beneath you.
-Two balloons landed in the Sol du Mazel grounds in 2024; the property is on a regular flight path.
+Dawn and dusk flights over the valley — castles, river and limestone cliffs below you.
+Two balloons landed in the Sol du Mazel grounds in 2024; the property sits on a regular flight path.
 Worth every centime.
+Book ahead in summer.

 Prehistoric caves

-Font-de-Gaume, near Les Eyzies, is one of the last accessible caves in the world with original prehistoric paintings.
-Numbers are strictly limited — book weeks ahead.
+Font-de-Gaume, near Les Eyzies, is one of the last accessible caves in the world with original polychrome prehistoric paintings.
+Tours limited to 13 people — book weeks ahead at sites-les-eyzies.fr.
 Lascaux IV at Montignac is the spectacular recreation if Font-de-Gaume is full.

-Domme — cliff-top bastide with views over the Dordogne valley
+Domme — cliff-top bastide overlooking the Dordogne valley

 Domme & the bastides

-Domme is a cliff-top bastide 8km from Sol du Mazel with the best view in the Périgord.
-Tuesday market.
-The surrounding countryside is dotted with similar walled towns — Belvès, Monpazier, Villefranche-du-Périgord — each worth an afternoon.
+The cliff-top bastide of Domme is 8km from Sol du Mazel — Tuesday market, the best view in the Périgord.
+The surrounding countryside is dotted with similar walled towns: Belvès, Monpazier, Villefranche-du-Périgord.
+Each worth an afternoon.

 Restaurants